codetinkerhack/Eeny-meeny-miny-moe/README.md

 ### Realtime / Batch

-Solution required to produce a winner and elimination sequence as result.
-Based on this information assumption was made that it is required to produce batch result and not to be optimised for real-time stream of elimination elements.
-Although it is possible to modify routines to deliver stream of elements in asynchronous fashion when elimination results become available.
+Solution required to produce a winner and elimination sequence as a result.
+Based on this information assumption was made that it is required to produce answer as result of batch processing rather than real-time stream of elimination elements and winner.
+Although, it is possible to modify routines to deliver stream of elements in asynchronous fashion when elimination results become available.
-We still can make an assessment for each proposed solution if it will have better real-time response (next result is available in defined time) or should be used for batch result calculation.

 ### Parallelism

-This problem solved by N sequential iterations and can't be executed on multiple parallel threads as every subsequent step depends on the outcome of previous.
+This problem solved by N sequential iterations and not optimised to run on multiple parallel threads as every subsequent step depends on the outcome of previous.
 There might be some optimisations done but in general it is not a Map/Reduce problem.
 Some conditions of the problem may need to be relaxed to allow parallelism.
 For example: group of N divided to groups of K then same problem applied to every of those groups, then result combined and problem applied again to a result to reduce the set to a single winner.